Home is Where the Tortillas are Fresh

-Next, it's time to cook them, put a dash of olive oil in a pan over medium high heat and let it heat up, once it's good and hot throw in your tortilla.
-Let it cook for 30 second or so on one side then flip, let it cook a minute or two.
+Next, it's time to cook them, heat a pan over high heat, once it's good and hot throw in your tortilla.
+Let it cook for about a minute or so on one side then flip, let it cook a minute or two.
 You’ll know it’s done with the edges are white all around and it looks like it’s an even color.

 Now for the fun part, the mini chalupas!
 I like to start by re-frying my canned refried beans and adding a little garlic powder and pepper - start by heating up some olive oil.

 Add the canned beans and using a wooden spoon press them out evenly in the pan, let them cook a bit, stir them back to the center and do it again...